OpenOmics/assembly-seek/README.md

 **assembly-seek** is a comprehensive long-read genome assembly pipeline.
 It relies on technologies like [Singularity<sup>1</sup>](https://singularity.lbl.gov/) to maintain the highest-level of reproducibility.
 The pipeline consists of a series of data processing and quality-control steps orchestrated by [Snakemake<sup>2</sup>](https://snakemake.readthedocs.io/en/stable/), a flexible and scalable workflow management system, to submit jobs to a cluster.

-The pipeline is compatible with data generated from Illumina short-read sequencing technologies.
-As input, it accepts a set of FastQ files and can be run locally on a compute instance or on-premise using a cluster.
+The pipeline is compatible with data generated from PacBio long-read sequencing technologies.
+As input, it accepts a set of FastQ/BAM files and can be run locally on a compute instance or on-premise using a cluster.
 A user can define the method or mode of execution.
 The pipeline can submit jobs to a cluster using a job scheduler like SLURM (more coming soon!).
 A hybrid approach ensures the pipeline is accessible to all users.

 Before getting started, we highly recommend reading through the [usage](https://openomics.github.io/assembly-seek/usage/run/) section of each available sub command.